Barbera: Wines

 As with many grapes that are widely planted, there is a wide range of quality and variety of Barbera wines from medium bodied, fruity wines to more powerful, intense examples that need cellaring.
-Some characteristics of the variety are more consistent—namely its deep ruby color, pink rim, pronounced acidity and normally rather modest levels of tannins.
-The acidity of Barbera make it a valued plantings in warm climate regions where acidification is usually needed.
-The color of Barbera makes it a value blending grape and it was historically used in the Barolo & Barberesco region to add color to the naturally light Nebbiolo grape.
+Some characteristics of the variety are more consistent—namely its deep ruby color, pink rim, pronounced acidity, and normally rather modest levels of tannins.
+The acidity of Barbera makes it a valued plant in warm climate regions where acidification is usually needed.
+The color of Barbera makes it a value blending grape and it was historically used in the Barolo & Barberesco region to add color to the natural light Nebbiolo grape.

-The use of oak for fermentation or maturation can have a pronounced influence of the flavor and profile of Barbera.
+The use of oak for fermentation or maturation can have a pronounced influence on the flavor and profile of Barbera.
 Barrel-influenced Barberas tend to be rounder and richer, with more plum and spice notes.
 Wines made with older or more-neutral oak tend to retain more vibrant aromas and cherry notes.
 While some producers delay harvest in order to increase sugar levels as a balance to Barbera's acidity, over-ripeness can lead to raisiny flavors.

 Relationship to other grapes

 Grape breeder Giovanni Dalmasso at the Instituto Sperimentale per la Viticoltura in Conegliano in the Veneto wine region used Barbera as one of the parent vines for many of his crosses.
 Along with Nebbiolo di Dronero (originally thought to be Nebbiolo but later discovered to be an old French wine grape known as Chatus), Dalmasso crossed Barbera to produce Albarossa, Cornarea, Nebbiera, San Michele and Soperga.

 Barbera is also a parent variety behind Ervi (crossed with Croatina), Incrocio Terezi I (with Cabernet franc), Nigra (with Merlot) and Prodest (also with Merlot).

-Despite similarities in names Barbera has no close genetic relationship with the Campanian wine grape Barbera del Sannio or the Sardinian wine grape Barbera Sarda.
-Also, DNA analysis has shown that the white Piedmont variety Barbera bianca is a not a color mutation of Barbera but rather its own distinct variety.
+Despite similarities in names, Barbera has no close genetic relationship with the Campanian wine grape Barbera del Sannio or the Sardinian wine grape Barbera Sarda.
+Also, DNA analysis has shown that the white Piedmont variety Barbera bianca is not a color mutation of Barbera but rather its own distinct variety.

 Synonyms

-Barbera is known under a variety of local synonyms through Italy and worldwide.
+Barbera is known under a variety of local synonyms throughout Italy and worldwide.
 These include Barber a Raspo, Barbera a Peduncolo, Barbera Amaro, Barbera Crna, Barbera Forte, Barbera Mercantile, Barbera Nera, Barbera Nostrana, Barbera Riccia, Barbera Rissa, Barbera Rosa, Barbera Vera, Barberone, Barbexinis, Besgano, Cosses Barbusen, Gaietto, Lombardesca, Perricone, Pignatello and Ughetta.